hackerschoice/thc-tesla-powerwall2-hack/README.md

 The PW-UI managment interface has lots of other features which we have not explore (yet).
 It's possible to play with the grid codes such as forcing the PW into 60Hz or lowering/increasing the allowed export amperage or voltage. *Someone really should take a look at this....*

 Imagine what somebody could to with access to the PW GW single board computer...and thus being able to send raw commands via the rs485 to the batteries....

+Looks like the ssh version might be vulnerable to [username enumeration](https://bugfuzz.com/stuff/ssh-check-username.py).
+Also somebody should check serial console and vga/keyboard on the PCB.

 ---
 **Automate your attack**